dasch-swiss/dsp-tools/docs/file-formats/json-project/ontologies.md

 `"object": "<resourceclass>"`

-The most basic kind of link property is the `hasLinkTo` property.
+The most basic kind of link-property is the `hasLinkTo` property.
 Its "super" element has to be `hasLinkTo` or derived from `hasLinkTo`.
 There are different groups of resource classes that can be the object:

 - project resources: a resource class defined in the present ontology itself